rstudio/helm/charts/posit-chronicle/README.md

         value: "http://chronicle-server.default.svc.cluster.local"
 ```

-And here is an example of Helm values for Connect, where a Connect
+And here is an example of Helm values for **Connect**, where a Connect
 API key from a Kubernetes Secret is used to unlock more detailed metrics:

 ```yaml